amcpherson/remixt/README.md

 ### Installing from conda

-The recommended method of installation for remixt is using `conda`.
+The recommended method of installation for ReMixT is using `conda`.
 First install [anaconda python](https://store.continuum.io/cshop/anaconda/) from the continuum website.
-Then add my channel, and the bioconda channel, and install remixt as follows.
+Then add my channel, and the bioconda channel, and install ReMixT as follows.

     conda config --add channels https://conda.anaconda.org/dranew
     conda config --add channels 'bioconda'